Hafez al-Assad: Europe

 Even earlier, Salah ad-Din al-Bitar had been sentenced to death in absentia by the new government, and had fled to Beirut.
-Later, in 1978, Assad pardoned him and allowed him to return to Syria.
+In 1978, Assad pardoned him and allowed him to return to Syria.
 However, a quarrel and conflict soon broke out between them again, and Bitar fled to Paris.
 Bitar launched a press campaign against the Syrian government from his exile in Paris, attacking it in a new magazine which he entitled al-Ihyaa al-Arabi, in an echo of the name he and Aflaq had adopted almost forty years before.
 He was also rumored to be in contact with Syrian opposition figures in Baghdad.
 Bitar was killed by Syrian secret services in Paris on July 21, 1980.
 As he was exiting the elevator to enter his office, his assassin fired two shots to the back of his head.

-Al-Tantawi was the wife of former Muslim Brotherhood director general Issam al-Attar and lived in Aachen, Germany.
+Banan Al-Tantawi was the wife of former Muslim Brotherhood director general Issam al-Attar and lived in Aachen, Germany.
 In March 1981, her father, Ali Al-Tantawi, called her, saying that she was in serious danger (in the form of assassins sent by Assad after her and her husband).
 An hour later, a neighbor knocked on her door at gunpoint - Tantawi, hearing a familiar voice, opened the door and was immediately killed by two men.